toaderflorin/blog/content/blog/2023-05-30-entropy/index.md

 ---

-As most readers would probably guess, this is about technical debt.
+As most readers would probably guess, this is about messy code and technical debt.
 But the primary motivation isn't to mention that software projects have technical debt, but rather to explain why it pops up in more ways than one would normally would expect.

 I'm sure these things have came up for yout team:

-* *Why do we need to touch microservice X?
+* *Why do we need to touch functionality in the Catalog microservice?
 That's been around for years and nothing chaned in that area.*
-* *Why do you guys need to refactor component Y again?
+* *Why do you guys need to refactor Checkout component?
 Why wasn't written properly from the beginning?*

 Intuition would say that if you haven't touched a portion of the project code, that part would not incur technical debt, just as for example if you don't go in a room in your apartment, that room would not get messy.
 If you don't do anything on drive D, it doesn't get defragmented, and so on.

-But this isn't true about code.
+*But this isn't true about code.*

 ### A Not So Technical In Entropy